jellyfishsh/bloom/Writeups/Over The Wire/Bandit/Level 0.md

 This is an easy level challenge that I started out with a loooong time ago.
 So easy, in fact, that it would be a waste to do a writeup on it, as it takes little to no effort.
-The level page even has helpful reading material.

 Yet here we are.
 So why?

-This is more of an experiment with making comprehensive writeups, so the format may change for this whole lab until an acceptable format reveals itself.
+This is more of an experiment with making comprehensive writeups, so the format may change for this whole wargame until an acceptable format reveals itself.

+**Note:** I really, **really** do suggest you try and go through this yourself.
+Its extremely easy and is really designed as a first-time learner's way to gather information and look things up.
 ## Intro

 Level 0 of the Bandit wargame is a setup to doing all of the other challenges, and is the "barrier of entry" for all the other wargames on this site.